Maurmoo/OsTicketPost-install-config/README.md

 </p>
 <p>

-- Configured roles to group permissions for agents.
+- Configured roles to group permissions for agents: Agent / Roles / Add new role
 - Created a "Supreme Admin" role for top-level management.
 </p>
 <br />